The Immediate Gratification Players: History

 The Immediate Gratification Players were founded by Harvard freshmen in the fall of 1986.
-The Immediate Gratification Players do not charge for admission to their on-campus shows.
-Their red-and-yellow striped ties are one of the troupe's hallmarks.
+Inspired by the Keith Johnstone book Impro, the founding group performed traditional improv and long-form theme-based shows.
+Known on campus as IGP, they did not charge for admission to their on-campus shows.
+Their red-and-yellow striped ties that are one of the troupe's hallmarks were added by subsequent members of the IGP.

 Each year, the Immediate Gratification Players host the Laugh Riot improvisational comedy festival at the American Repertory Theater.
-The invitational festival, begun in the spring of 1999 and now entering its 20th year, includes troupes from other colleges, including Cornell, Wesleyan University, and Columbia University.
-On the weekend of the annual Harvard-Yale football game, the Immediate Gratification Players either host or travel to a show which also stars an improvisational comedy troupe from Yale.
+The invitational festival, begun in the spring of 1999 and now entering its 25th year, includes troupes from other colleges, including Cornell, Wesleyan University, Yale, Columbia University, and many others.
+On the weekend of the annual Harvard-Yale football game, the Immediate Gratification Players either host or travel to a show which also stars an improvisational comedy troupe from Yale such as the Exit Players.
 Along with on-campus shows, they also play at Boston's Improv Asylum and at comedy clubs in New York City.
 Beyond the northeast, the Immediate Gratification Players have played in Florida, Los Angeles, Texas, Chicago, San Francisco, and London.

 Apart from a traditional long form, free-form, the Immediate Gratification Players annually perform shows in specialty forms such as the “dinner party” and “radio show” formats.
 In 2007, they were selected out of the numerous Boston-based improv troupes to star in several comedy sketches produced by the Boston Globe in its Peter Post etiquette section.
 In 2010, they were selected to roast Wyclef Jean when he was named Artist of the Year by the Harvard Foundation.
 Shakira was honored in 2011 as the Harvard Foundation Artist of the Year, and again the Immediate Gratification Players were asked to roast her.
 The Immediate Gratification Players continued working with the Harvard Foundation, roasting John Legend in 2012 when he was named Artist of the Year The following year in 2013, they roasted Nicole Scherzinger, also a recipient of the Artist of the Year award.
 In 2014, the Harvard Foundation honored LL Cool J as Artist of the Year, and once again, IGP got a chance to participate in the celebrity roast.
 In 2015, IGP participated in the roast of Eva Longoria, recipient of the Harvard Foundation Artist of the Year award.